All Products

 Document Center

-Data Science Workshop (DSW) provides a cloud-based Integrated Development Environment (IDE) for AI development that includes a variety of built-in environments.
-If you are familiar with Notebooks or VS Code, you can quickly start developing models.
-This topic demonstrates how to develop a model in DSW using the MNIST handwritten digit recognition task as an example.
+Data Science Workshop (DSW) provides a cloud-based IDE for AI development that comes with multiple built-in environments.
+If you are familiar with Notebook or VS Code, you can quickly start developing models.
+This topic demonstrates how to develop a model in DSW using the MNIST handwritten digit recognition task.

 Note